 - hit 92.9 with icy poles and music from the Jeep

 - Department of Transport (Marine) for skipper related questions

 - T-shirt sales

 - Help desk for any questions you might have

 - Briefing at 2:30pm.

 If you’re competing (as a solo or part of a duo/team) and your registration is listed as living in the metropolitan area, you’ll be automatically disqualified if you don’t turn up.
 If you’re swimming solo and you’re located in the metropolitan area but can’t attend the Metro Safety Briefing, please contact the Rottnest Channel Swim Association ASAP.

 A separate safety briefing will be held the day before the event on Friday, 21 February 2020 for interstate and international competitors.
 This briefing is invitation only to interstate, international and regional participants.
 If you’re unsure whether your residential address is considered regional, please contact the RCSA as soon as possible.
 If you’re in the metropolitan area of Perth, you’ll be expected to attend the Metro Safety Briefing in early February.

-For the 2019 Rottnest Channel Swim, we were able to work with Network Ten to produce a special edition of TEN Eyewitness News.
-This video was featured in our 2019 briefings and outlines the rules for this year’s event.
+For the 2020 South32 Rottnest Channel Swim, we were able to work with Network Ten to produce a special edition of TEN News First.
+This video was featured in our 2020 briefings and outlines the rules for this year’s event.
 While we’re constantly working on updating the rules to make the event safer each year, this should give you an overview of what to expect on the day.
 We hope you enjoy!